Anatamann/mychi-discord-bot/README.md

  #### 2. The Bot is configured to serve jokes and sarcasm.

- #### 3. The Bot also provides details of the top competitors and monthly top & bottom performers within the server.
+ #### 3. The Bot also provides details of the top competitors and monthly top & bottom performers.

 - - - -
 ## Commands ##